Rules for the Use of Boats at UW FHL

 16. If a boat you are operating breaks down:

-- Attempt to contact another vessel for a tow back to Friday Harbor, or
+• Attempt to contact another vessel via VHF for a tow back to FHL, or

-After business hours or on the weekend, call down the list of “Emergency Phone Numbers” that can be found in each of the boat’s first aid kits, and on laminated cards on a shelf under the sign-out sheets in the boat sign-out shed.
+After business hours or on the weekend, call down the list on the back of the list: it has some landlines for folks with bad cell reception at home.
 DO NOT attempt to operate an engine which is not running properly.

 17. If your boat has broken down and you are adrift, deploy an anchor.
 It may be necessary to paddle close to shore in order to get the anchor to “bite” (reach the bottom).
 Deploy an first anchor only from the bow (front) of the boat, never the stern (see Anchoring section below).